-Stepping into the Gypsy Tea Room on Water Street felt like walking into a storybook—a cozy, timeless nook tucked into the heart of St. John’s.
+Stepping into The Gypsy Tea Room on Water Street felt like walking into a storybook—a cozy, timeless nook tucked into the heart of St. John’s.
 The exposed brick walls, dim candlelight, and gentle hum of conversation created the perfect ambiance for an unforgettable evening.
-As a chef, I’ve always believed that the best meals tell a story, and from the moment I sat down, I knew this dinner was going to be one worth sharing.

 Seafood Salad